dynamic-intelligence-lab/selective_resetting/README.md

 ![comparison](comparison.png)

-Appendix C of our paper has an informal explanation of our selective-resetting method with step-by-step examples.
+If you're interested in understanding the intuition behind our selective-resetting method, Appendix C of our paper has an informal explanation of it with step-by-step examples.

 ## Other Implementations